nodesocket/node-dedup/README.md

 ===========

 *     0.0.2 (12/01/2011)
-          + Added flag '--dryrun' which does not delete files and create symbolic links.
-Great for testing.
+          + Added flag '--dryrun' which does not delete files and does not create symbolic links.
+Use for testing.
           * Modified database structure, changed 'link' property to 'linksto' for clearification.
           * Improved logging to screen to show number of files read and number of files deduplciated.